 Guatemala is located in Central America; it is bordered by Mexico to the Northwest, El Salvador to the South, and Honduras and Belize to the East.
-It covers a surface area of 108, 890 sq km.
-It has a population of approximately 14 million people.
+It covers a surface area of 108, 890 sq. km.
+It has a population of 14,647,083 (July 2014).
 The capital is Guatemala City with approximately 3 million people.
 The official language is Spanish, but it also has 22 Mayan languages, as 43% of the population is indigenous.

 Guatemala gained independence from Spain on September 15, 1821; it briefly became part of the Mexican Empire, and then for a period belonged to a federation called the United Provinces of Central America.
 From the mid-19th century until the mid-1980s, the country passed through a series of dictatorships, insurgencies, coups, and stretches of military rule with only occasional periods of representative government.

-In the 1960s insurgencies against the Government led to a civil war in which 40,000 to 50,000 people were disappeared, approximately 200,000 were killed and tens of thousands were displaced.
-The signing of the 1996 Peace Accords ended 36 years of internal conflict in Guatemala.
+In the 1960s insurgencies against the Government led to a civil war in which 40,000 to 50,000 people were disappeared , over 200,000 were killed and tens of thousands were displaced .
+The signing of the 1996 Peace Accords ended 36 years of internal armed conflict in Guatemala.
 The Peace Accords were more than just a ceasefire but rather a comprehensive set of agreements in the areas of human rights, agrarian law, and indigenous peoples, among others.
 They have served as a model for other countries in their transitional justice and peace efforts.